Mystery Zag - Dr. Kay Nakamaye

 Kristin Omberg (’93) Chemist | Richland, Wash.

 Dr. Nakamaye was an incredible chemistry teacher!
 His knowledge of organic chemistry is unparalleled, and he worked hard to teach undergraduate lab TAs how to use the Socratic method to educate others.
 I didn't appreciate, at the time, what a useful skill that would be for me as a chemist and manager of scientists today.
-He stands out as a remarkable educator because he did't just teach us chemistry - he taught us how to think and to teach others.
+He stands out as a remarkable educator because he didn't just teach us chemistry - he taught us how to think and to teach others.

 See more from Gonzaga Magazine